zmilla93/SlimTrade/README.md

 The chat scanner allows you to search for custom phrases.
 These popups appear orange.<br>
 ![](/src/main/resources/images/scanner-message.png)<br>

-You can ignore terms and create multiple search presets in the options.
-Theme : S<br>
+You can ignore terms and create multiple search presets in the options.<br>
 ![](/src/main/resources/images/scanner-example.png)<br>
+Theme : Solarized Dark<br>